no-go/AntSworms/doc/Content.md

 new open questions? how can we find answers in the future?
 We can we use our solution in the future?

+or better (if you have single subsection or as own section!):

+**Future Work**: new open questions? how can we find answers in the future?
+We can we use our solution in the future?